 As a business owner, I needed my clients to know they could depend on me.
 That I’d be available to them.
 That I’d make their deadlines.
 That I’d respond to emails.
 All that.

 But the thing is, like many business owners, I’m not just a business owner.
 Surprise!
-I’m also a mom (see adorable photo for proof).
+I’m also a mom.
 And I need my kids to know they can depend on me, too.
 That I’m available to them.
 That I’ll make their snacks.
 That I’ll respond when they call my name.
 All that.
 And if there are any moms out there reading this, they know this complex work-life balance we all strive for is very difficult to strike.
 Nearly impossible at times.
 And there is no one right answer for all moms.
 Or all small business owners.
 Here’s what works for me:

 - I keep regular business hours where I have childcare for my children (since that summer almost two years ago, I’ve added another baby to the mix so no more solo grocery trips for now).